MeridianGH/suitbot/README.md

 Head on over to the [dashboard](https://suitbot.xyz) for more information!

+&nbsp;

+Check out the [Progress Board](https://github.com/MeridianGH/suitbot/projects/1) if you're interested in the current progress in development!

 Join the [Discord server](https://discord.gg/qX2CBrrUpf) for information about updates and support or if you'd like to report a bug or leave a suggestion.

 ## Availability